Helpful Information

 • Increase a child’s health risks (i.e. sexually transmitted infections, sexual exploitation, etc.).

-• Increase a child’s risk of problematic sexual behaviour against other children in an effort to experiment.
+• Increase a child’s risk of problematic sexual behaviour against other children to experiment.

 • Interfere with a child’s healthy sexual development.